Rock, Paper, Scissors (2024 film): Production

-The film is an NFTS and Who’s Here?
-Films production filmed in the United Kingdom and Wales.
+The film is a National Film and Television School production filmed in the United Kingdom and Wales.
 Produced by Hayder Rothschild Hoozeer, with the support of production manager Jade Way, and production coordinator Adrianna Saetta.
-‘Rock Paper Scissors’ was shot in summer of 2023 with an all Ukrainian cast and completed in late 2024.
+Rock, Paper, Scissors was shot in summer of 2023 with an all Ukrainian cast and completed in late 2024.

 Release

 The film had its world premiere at the Oscar-qualifying ‘Show Me Shorts’ festival in New Zealand and its UK premiere at the British Urban Film Festival, both in October 2024.